basis-company/tarantool-admin/README.md

 # Tarantool admin
-This application can be used to manage schema and data in tarantool database.
+This application can be used to manage schema and data in tarantool database using web gui.
 Feel free to contribute any way.

 ## Running existing build [![Docker Repository on Quay](https://quay.io/repository/basis-company/tarantool-admin/status "Docker Repository on Quay")](https://quay.io/repository/basis-company/tarantool-admin)